 To use this tool, head to the main Have I Been Pwnd? page (this is a hyperlink) and search for a username or email address.
 The results tell you whether your username or email address has ever appeared in a leaked database.
 Repeat this process to check multiple email addresses or usernames.
-You'll see which leaked password dumps your email address or username.
+You'll see which leaked password dumps your email address or username appears in, which in turn gives you information about passwords that might have been compromised.